X

 That's undeniably a plus.
 Flexibility can be especially beneficial in situations where a subjective decision or small exception is required.

-Additionally, direct lenders have the power to offer breaks on mortgage rates or loan products that brokers may not have access to, says Rodriguez.
+Additionally, direct lenders have the power to offer breaks on mortgage rates or portfolio-based offers that brokers may not have access to, says Rodriguez.

 Much of that is due to the fact that banks are looking to develop a long-term relationship with a customer.
 "There's a value to us to gain a customer," he says.
 Those seeking a loan may open a checking account, a savings account or a credit card, for instance.